British-Columbia/Kings-Printer/Laws/Department of Business Affairs Act/Consolidated.md

 #### Department Appeal Regulations

-15. The Department of Business Affairs shall be required to establish regulations and procedures for appealment of actions taken against businesses by the Department of Business Affairs.
+15. The Department of Business Affairs shall be required to establish regulations and procedures for appeal of actions taken against businesses by the Department of Business Affairs.

     &nbsp;&nbsp;&nbsp;(a) Such an appeal policy must specify how an appeal is initiated, and the standard process and procedure for an appeal.